tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Visual-inspection.rst

-Plot and Inspect the Data
+Plot and inspect the data
 -------------------------

-FFI cut outs do not have a SPOC defined *optimal* apertures, we must therefore define our own as in the previous `Aperture Photometry Tutorial <Aperture-Photometry.html>`__.
+FFI cut outs do not have a SPOC defined *optimal* apertures, we must therefore define our own as in the previous `Aperture Photometry Tutorial <Aperture-Photometry-Tutorial.html>`__.
 We can define our mask initially using a threshold cut as shown below.

 .. code:: ipython3